AlgoMaster Logo

 List<T> is a reference type.
 The variable holds a reference to the list object on the heap, and assigning the variable to another variable copies the reference, not the elements.

 Adding through alias is visible through original because both names refer to the same list.
-This bites people who pass a list into a method expecting "they can read it but they can't modify it."
-Unless you pass a ReadOnlyCollection<T> or IReadOnlyList<T>, the receiver can mutate the same list you're holding.
+This affects code that passes a list into a method expecting read-only access.
+Unless a ReadOnlyCollection<T> or IReadOnlyList<T> is passed, the receiver can mutate the same list the caller holds.

 This is a shallow copy.
 The new list has its own backing array and its own Count, so adds and removes don't affect the original.
 But for reference-type elements, both lists hold references to the same underlying objects.
 Mutating the elements (not the list) is visible through both lists.

 snapshot.Add only affects snapshot, since the two lists have separate backing arrays.
 But snapshot[0].Owner = "Alicia" mutates the same Cart object that's at index 0 of original, and the change is visible through both lists.
-To get a deep copy you'd need to clone each element as you build the new list.
-That's not something List<T> does for you; it doesn't know how to clone arbitrary types.
+For a deep copy, clone each element while building the new list.
+List<T> doesn't do this; it doesn't know how to clone arbitrary types.

 For value-type elements (int, double, struct), each list slot holds a copy of the value.
 Mutating an element of one list never affects another.
 The reference-vs-value distinction is a property of T, not of List<T> itself.